Track user events

 On the Experiment Results page, you can track nonbinary metrics such as revenue or other numeric values.
 For information on using reserved event tags to track nonbinary metrics, see Tag events.

-Next Steps
+Next steps

-After you Create events:
+After you Create events, complete the following:

 - Add events to an experiment flag rule.
 See Run A/B tests or Run a multi-armed bandit optimization.